Online Counselling for Neurodivergent & Highly Sensitive Adults

 ☑︎ Carry a rich inner world that rarely has space to be fully seen

-Living for years without language or support for how your mind and nervous system work can quietly shape your self-esteem, relationships, and sense of identity.
+Living for years without language or support for how your mind and nervous system work can shape your self-esteem, relationships, and sense of identity.
 You may have learned to mask, overcompensate, or doubt yourself, especially in environments that weren’t designed with you in mind.

 Making sense of neurodivergence and sensitivity